kitnil/awesome/README.md

 ## Jupyter Notebook

+- [Virgilio](https://github.com/clone95/Virgilio) - Your new Mentor for Data Science E-Learning.
 - [the-craft-of-selfteaching](https://github.com/selfteaching/the-craft-of-selfteaching) - One has no future if one couldn't teach themself.
 - [headlines](https://github.com/udibr/headlines) - Automatically generate headlines to short articles
 - [pytextrank](https://github.com/DerwenAI/pytextrank) - Python implementation of TextRank for text document NLP parsing and summarization